The Amazing Race 13

 The Amazing Race 13 is the thirteenth season of the American reality competition show The Amazing Race.
-Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
-This season visited five continents and eight countries and traveled over 40000 mi during eleven legs.
-Starting in Los Angeles, racers traveled through Brazil, Bolivia, New Zealand, Cambodia, India, Kazakhstan, and Russia before returning to the United States and finishing in Portland, Oregon.
-The season premiered on CBS on September 28, 2008, and the season finale aired on December 7, 2008.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world for US$1,000,000.
+This season visited five continents and eight countries, traveling approximately 40000 mi over eleven legs.
+Starting in Los Angeles, California, racers traveled through Brazil, Bolivia, New Zealand, Cambodia, India, Kazakhstan, and Russia, before returning to the United States and finishing in Portland, Oregon.
+The season premiered on CBS on September 28, 2008, and concluded on December 7, 2008.

 Siblings Nick and Starr Spangler were the winners of this season, while former NFL safety Ken Greene and his wife Tina finished in second place, and fraternity brothers Andrew Lappitt and Dan Honig finished in third place.

+Format

+The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, and Fast Forward.

+The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
+The series follows teams of two competing in a race around the world.
+Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
+At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: